-The Associate Degree Nursing Program supports the mission of the College.
+After successful completion of the five semesters of the nursing curriculum, the graduate is awarded an Associate in Applied Science-Associate Degree Nursing.
 Graduates of the associate degree program may be eligible to take the National Council Licensure Examination for Registered Nurses.
 After successful completion of the associate degree nursing program and the licensure examination, the graduate is prepared for entry-level employment in a variety of health care settings.
-The Associate Degree Nursing Program is accredited by the Accreditation Commission for Education in Nursing (3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, 404-975-5000, www.acenursing.org) and approved by the Alabama Board of Nursing The agencies used for clinical experiences are approved/ accredited by an appropriate organization.
+The Associate Degree Nursing Program is accredited by the Accreditation Commission for Education in Nursing (3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, 404-975-5000, www.acenursing.org) and approved by the Alabama Board of Nursing.

-The Associate Dean of Health Science and the nursing faculty have the responsibility for administering and evaluating the Associate Degree Nursing Program according to policies and guidelines established by the Division of Nursing and Allied Health, the Alabama Community College System, Southern Association of Colleges and Schools Commission on Colleges, the Alabama Board of Nursing, and the Accreditation Commission for Education in Nursing.
+The Associate Dean of Health Science and the nursing faculty have the responsibility for administering and evaluating the Nursing Program according to policies and guidelines established by the Division of Nursing, Central Alabama Community College, the Alabama Community College System, Southern Association of Colleges and Schools Commission on Colleges, the Alabama Board of Nursing, and the Accreditation Commission for Education in Nursing.